 - Downtown Bradenton: A charming and quaint downtown with plenty of outdoor dining restaurants, bars and shops to explore.
 The Riverwalk, overlooking the Manatee River, is a perfect spot to stroll with an ice cream at sunset or prepare to get wet at the family splash fountains.

 Food & Drink

 Organic and farm to fork cuisine is the norm in the Bradenton Area thanks to the many delicious heritage seafood products locally sourced from the Gulf of Mexico.
 Being on the coast there are many beach-front restaurants offering holidaymakers a toes-in-the-sand dining experience as you enjoy the water view and some excellent cuisine.
 As you would expect, seafood is high on the menu but there are plenty of American classics and vegetarian options to suit all tastes.
 Heading out on a boat trip?
 Reel in some fish of your own and have award-winning chefs cook your catch of the day for you.

 Where To Stay

-- Longboat Key: A resort island known for fine dining, golfing and tennis playing, Longboat Key fuses natural beauty with five-star luxury hotels and homes that rival L.A’s mansions.
+- Longboat Key: A resort island known for fine dining, luxury resorts and private beaches.
+Longboat Key fuses natural beauty with five-star luxury and homes that rival L.A’s mansions.
 For those looking for luxury accommodation head to Zota Beach Resort.